ariksman/azure-notes/proxy/wireshark_mitmgproxy.md

 # Inspecting traffic with Wireshark + Mitmproxy

-After installation of both Mitmproxy and wireshark, its easy to setup the startup with environmental variables via script
+After installation of both Mitmproxy and wireshark, its easy to setup the startup with environmental variables via script.
+Save the following code snippet for example as `start_mitmproxy.cmd` on desktop folder.

 ```shell
 @echo off
 set MITMPROXY_SSLKEYLOGFILE=C:\Users\{UserName}\.mitmproxy\sslkeylogfile.txt